 For the science fiction and fantasy community, summer tends to be award season, and award season means high-profile conventions.
 While I rarely have the opportunity to attend any, I do always enjoy seeing what gets discussed by looking at the programming.
 For the past few years, I’ve noticed an uptick on panels discussing asexuality (and through conflation aromanticism) and, I’ll be honest, have only rarely been impressed by what I’ve seen or heard about them.

-This year, I ran into a couple that were just actively painful to read through or hear about, so I wanted to compile a brief posts on some dos and don’ts to help anyone planning a panel on asexuality and aromanticism present, well, a better panel that will achieve what you set out to do.
+This year, I ran into a couple that were just actively painful to read through or hear about, so I wanted to compile a brief post on some dos and don’ts to help anyone planning a panel on asexuality and aromanticism present, well, a better panel that will achieve what you set out to do.

 So how do you set up a panel about asexuality and aromanticism?
 What are some of the things to keep in mind when working on creating an inclusive, welcoming panel?
 Here are some of the dos and don’ts of discussing ace and aro representation.